 Question with 1 note

-ask-kavyn asked: How long did it take you to make this one sprite? :)
+ask-kavyn said: How long did it take you to make this one sprite? :)

 About an hour, the initial drawing takes the longest period of time usually, but in this case I had the character already designed for me, (and it’s a really cool design too!) so that cut it down quite a bit.
 The coloring is a bit easier once you establish the pallete.
 If I had to do the whole thing from scratch it would take me about an hour and a half.